Frequently asked questions

 You are not a vendor.
 Please Click Here to get a step-by-step guide to create an account in the BCG and get access to the CMRA customer database.
 It is a 2-step process.

-I just registered with the business customer gateway and it appears that there are no records that we a CMRA at any of our locations.
-We’ve registered in multiple jurisdictions over the past ten years.
-I’m assuming we now need to repeat all of that, is that correct?
+5. I just registered with the business customer gateway and it appears that there are no records that we a CMRA at any of our locations.
+We’ve registered in multiple jurisdictions in the past.
+Do I need to repeat the process?

 Correct.
 File another Form 1583A at each location and hopefully the postmasters have been informed of what they need to do.
 However, you don’t have to create an account in the BCG for each location, as you can access all your registered locations from one account.
 As mentioned above, send an email to cmraprogram@usps.gov if you don’t see your addresses in 5 to 7 days in the CMRA database.